zaa/docker-registry-omnibus/README.md

 The steps above would produce an RPM in the `/vagrant/pkg/` directory which you can copy to a RHEL/CentOS box and install using `rpm`.
-The package will include Python 2.7.x along with dockery-registry `pip` package and all the related packages and files.
+The package will include an embdedded version of Python 2.7.x along with dockery-registry `pip` package and all the related packages and files in `/opt/docker-registry` folder.

 # How to start Docker Registry